willemvanoort/ContainerCommander/README.md

 ## Installation

-Shipyard requires you to have node installed on a Linux server.
+Shipyard requires you to have Node, and Sass installed on a Linux server.
 If you are unfimilliar with NodeJS learn more here: http://nodejs.org

 Shipyard also requires Bower and Grunt.
 Additionally we make use of forever, to avoid screening our application.
 Install them globally with the following command.